Explore the Outdoors

 Urban Waterfront Trails

 The Kiwanis Bayshore Trail is 2.75 km in length and borders the north shore of the Bay of Quinte.
 Lighted and paved, it is part of the Lake Ontario Waterfront Trail.
 Included along the trail is Meyers Pier which is a first-rate marina.
 Public washrooms, seasonal canteen, children’s playground, two boat launches and the CN Train Monument commemorating Belleville’s railroader history are just some of the sights you’ll encounter alongside the beautiful multi-purpose trail.
+Check out the video below to get a glimspe of what this trail has to offer!

 The Parrott Riverfront Trail is a 1.6 km paved and lit trail that leads you along the banks of the Moira River.
 You’ll spot ducks, turtles and even blue herons along the path.
 The trail skirts the edge of Belleville’s downtown giving you access to shops, restaurants and services.